 Monitoring respiration of spontaneously breathing patients is a concern in the operating room, post anesthesia care unit (PACU), and on general care wards.
-Present technology has focused on capnometry attached to the patient's airway via a nasal cannula as the best method of providing this monitoring.1 There are multiple problems with this method of monitoring respiration including cannula dislodgement or occlusion leading to inaccurate data or complete loss of monitoring.2 A novel bioacoustic sensor for monitoring respiration has been developed.
-We evaluated patient tolerance for the capnometer cannula system and the new bioacoustic sensor.
-We also compared the accuracy of the new system to the capnometer accuracy in pediatric postoperative patients.
+Present technology has focused on capnometry attached to the patient's airway via a nasal cannula as the best method of providing this monitoring.
+There are multiple problems with this method of monitoring respiration including cannula dislodgement or occlusion leading to inaccurate data or complete loss of monitoring.
+A novel bioacoustic sensor for monitoring respiration has been developed.
+We evaluated the accuracy of the new bioacoustic sensor compared to the capnometer cannula system in pediatric postoperative patients.